-Skip straight to the recipe or read this introduction to modeling chocolate.
+Skip straight to the recipes or read this introduction to modeling chocolate.

 From scratch, modeling chocolate has only two ingredients: chocolate + sugar syrup.
 There is no tempering of chocolate involved; however, the technique and handling requires a similar level of care and understanding of chocolate.
 Note that the quality of modeling chocolate is only as delicious as the chocolate used to make it.
 Additionally, the proportion of sugar syrup to chocolate in the modeling chocolate formulas may require adjustments depending on the brand/quality of chocolate used.

-(Follow this link to the Wicked Goodies tutorial, All About Chocolate for advice on buying chocolate)
+Follow this link to my tutorial, All About Chocolate for brand recommendations.

 The Classifications of Chocolate and How They Pertain to Modeling Chocolate